aofarrel/BYOD-to-Terra/full_documentation.md

 Please note the "might work" column is **not** a recommendation.
 The recommendation is for file names to only have the characters A-Z, a-z, 0-9, _, ., and -.

 ### Keeping your bucket organized
 For every Source-to-Bucket situation except for 8 (see below), you will be transferring files into your Terra workspace's data section.
+You may wish to keep this section organized using psuedofolders (strictly speaking gsutil does not have folders).
+If you are transferring files to your bucket via gsutil (see below), simply add the desired folder name to your `gsutil cp` command, such as `gsutil cp gs://source/file.cram gs://destination/desired_folder_name/file.cram`, to create the desired psuedofolder.

-You may wish to keep this section organized.
-GCS's file system is a little bit complicated, so we have created [a quick Jupyter notebook named Folder Maker](https://github.com/DataBiosphere/BYOD-to-Terra/blob/master/Folder%20Maker.py) that you can run in Terra to create a "psuedofolder" in your Data section.
+If you are not using gsutil to transfer your files or want to learn more about psuedofolders, you can make use of [a small Jupyter notebook named Psuedofolder Maker](https://github.com/DataBiosphere/BYOD-to-Terra/blob/master/Psuedofolder%20Maker.py) that you can run in Terra to create a "psuedofolder" in your Data section.

-If during the Bucket-to-Compute part of your BYOD project, you will be using one of the Jupyter notebooks provided to create a datatable, it is **strongly** recommended that you make use of psuedofolders, because the Bucket-to-Compute notebooks operate on all files within a given directory (or psuedofolder).
-If you do not wish to run Folder Maker and you are transferring files to your bucket via gsutil (see below), simply add the desired folder name to your `gsutil cp` command, such as `gsutil cp gs://source/file.cram gs://destination/desired_folder_name/file.cram`, to create the desired psuedofolder.
+If during the Bucket-to-Compute part of your BYOD project, you will be using one of the Jupyter notebooks provided to create a datatable, it is **strongly** recommended that you make use of psuedofolders, because the Bucket-to-Compute notebooks operate on all files within a given psuedofolder.

 ## Source-to-Bucket
 Depending on where your data is located, your Source-to-Bucket method will vary.
 Please see the following flow chart for details.